astrolin/ephemeris-api/README.md

 There are [nomad](https://github.com/jarohen/nomad) defaults pre-configured per environment in `resources/config.edn` that can be overridden in a number of ways.
 Currently either through environment variables or Java system properties.
 For example the following two commands will do the same:

-- `EPHEMERIS_API_PORT=3000 java -jar target/server.jar`
+- `  EPHEMERIS_API_PORT=8080 java -jar target/server.jar`
-- `java -Dephemeris.api.port=3000 -jar target/server.jar`
+- `java -Dephemeris.api.port=8080 -jar target/server.jar`

 If you use both approaches together, e.g. `EPHEMERIS_API_PORT=8080 java -Dephemeris.api.port=8081 -jar target/server.jar`, then the second one wins and the port would be `8081`.
-See [environ](https://github.com/weavejester/environ#readme)’s docs for more.
+See [environ](https://github.com/weavejester/environ#readme)’s documentation for more info / possibilities.

 The following vars will be used if provided:

 * `EPHEMERIS_API_TYPE` = `jetty` or `immutant`
 * `EPHEMERIS_API_HOST`